touchlab-lab/knarch.db/README.md

 ## Usage

 AFAIK, K/N doesn't currently have a public dependency mechanism, so while waiting on that, using KNArch is fairly manual.
 We'll write up a post on this later.
 Basically, you add the multiplatform dependency as usual with Gradle, and on the iOS side, copy the C++ (bc) and Kotlin (klib) artifacts and wire them inside your Konan config.
 For now, see the sample app.

+## Design

+Sqlite support in AOSP is implemented by Java classes that talk to C++ through JNI.
+We're using the same basic architecture.
+The C++ code from AOSP has been ported to use equivalent K/N types.
+See the cpp folder for that code.

+In kotlin/kotlin-ios you'll find the public interface code.
+The api structure is roughly similar to the AOSP code, but there are differences and omissions because various things don't apply and/or aren't supported.

+There will be updates to the design docs in the near future.
+Follow the [Touchlab blog](https://touchlab.co/blog/), [kpgalligan on medium](https://medium.com/@kpgalligan), or the [Touchlab Twitter](https://twitter.com/touchlabhq) for info.